MicrosoftDocs/fabric-docs/docs/data-science/concept-ai-skill.md

 The AI skill is currently in public preview and has limitations.

 - The AI skill might return incorrect answers.
 You should test the AI skill with your colleagues to verify that it answers questions as expected.
 If it makes mistakes, provide it with more examples and instructions.
-- We currently only support t-SQL on Warehouses and Lakehouses.
+- Only T-SQL on Warehouses and Lakehouses is supported.
-- You can't use the AI skill to access unstructured data, for example .pdf, .docx or .txt files.
+- You can't use the AI skill to access unstructured data resources.
+This includes .pdf, .docx or .txt files, for example.
 - At this time, you can only select a single Warehouse or a single Lakehouse.
 - The AI skill isn't conversational.
 Every question must be fully self-contained.
 It doesn't remember earlier questions.
 - It blocks non-English language questions or instructions.